+HC #7: Households Assisted by Services that Increase Housing Choice Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
+Number of households receiving services aimed to increase housing choice (increase) 478 4,321

+\Represents all BRHP assisted households only.
+Leased Housing families are not part of Mobility program services but are able to access the 50% percentile FMR.

+HC #5: Increase in Resident Mobility\

 Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
+Number of households able to move to a better unit and/or neighborhood of opportunity as a result of the activity (increase) 664 4,321

-Number of households receiving services aimed to increase housing choice (increase) 478 4,321 Represents all BRHP assisted households only.
-Leased He able to access the 50% percentile FMR. ousing families s are not part of M obility program services but ar HC #5: Increase in Resident I Mobility Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
+\Represents all BRHP assisted households only.
+Leased Housing families are not part of Mobility program services, but are able to access the 50% percentile FMR